SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 .. note::  This help document was last changed (completely re-written) by Paul
-    Butler and Steve King, 29 Mar2020
+    Butler and Steve King, 27 May 2020